-(K), Skills and other attributes (S), and Transferable skills ()) demonstrate the following learning outcomes.
-(Categories - Knowledge and understanding 12.
-Develop a strategy for tackling a scientific problem (S) ; The interaction of these processes in the consideration of the Earth as a dynamic system through time, (crust-mantle processes, surface processes, biosphere, atmosphere and hydrosphere) (K); The structure and composition of the Earth (K); The study of geological materials (minerals, rocs, fluids) (K); Collect, document and analyse different types of data using appropriate techniques and methodologies (S); Synthesise data and information, and recognise or formulate hypotheses for the interpretation of this information (S); Recognise the importance of applying professional standards in scientific work (S); The description and interpretation of rocks and minerals in hand specimen and through the The use of geological maps to represent three-dimensional spatial variations and their interpretation in a temporal framework (K); The techniques of investigation in the geological sciences (geophysical, geochemical, remote sensing, geological data collection and analysis) (K); The evolution of life and changing environments through the study of palaeobiology, palaeoecology, palaeoenvironmental and sedimentological analysis (K); Geodynamic processes at the scale of local and global tectonics (K); Stratigraphic principles and techniques (litho-, bio-, chrono- and sequence stratigraphy) (K); The application of the Earth Sciences to resource exploitation (hydrocarbons, minerals, water), civil and environmental engineering (construction, waste disposal) 10.
-The decomption and interpretation of protocol and numerals in their specific and through the use of a petrological microscope (S); 17.
-The analysis and interpretation in time and space of structural and stratigraphic data presented as geological maps (S); 18.
-Reduction and interpretation of geophysical and other remotely sensed data (S); 19.
-The design and analysis of experiments in a safe and effective manner (S); 20.
-The recording of relevant geological data in spatial context (S); 21.
-The collection of rocks, minerals, fossils and environmental media in a safe, efficient and environmentally sensitive manner (S); 22.
-The attainment of certain standards of numeracy (S); 23.
-The ability to use appropriate computer technology and communication using the internet (S); 24.
-The use of libraries and the retrieval of information from diverse sources (S); 25.
-The ability to assemble information, analyze and synthesize results and present them in a variety of reporting formats including short written reports, longer dissertations and presentation as posters and oral presentations; (S); 26.
-Working in a team, setting goals by discussion, and sharing information and ideas to develop a collective outcome to a problem (S);
+Ils and other attributes (S), and Transferable skills ()) The scientific, interdisciplinary study of the physical, chemical and biological processes operating on and within the Earth (K); The interaction of these processes in the consideration of the Earth as a dynamic system through time, (crust-mantle processes, surface processes, biosphere, atmosphere and hydrosphere) (K); The composition and structure of the Earth, and how these influence the natural environment (K); The concept of spatial variation, and thinking in 3-dimensional space and 4- dimensional space and time (K); The operation of physical systems in, and on the surface of, the Earth (K); The significance of time and historical change in the physical world (K); The techniques of investigation in the Earth sciences (geophysical, geochemical, remote sensing, geological data collection and analysis) (K); The main methods and decision-making strategies used in the critical analysis and interpretation of geological information (K); The description and interpretation of rocks and minerals in hand specimen and throug the use of a petrological microscope (S); The analysis and interpretation in time and space of structural and stratigraphic dat presented as geological maps (S); Reduction and interpretation of geophysical and other remotely sensed data (S); The design and analysis of experiments in a safe and effective manner (S); The collection of rocks, minerals, fossils and environmental media in a safe, efficier and environmentally sensitive manner (S); The attainment of certain standards of numeracy (S); The ability to use appropriate computer technology and communication using th internet (S); The use of libraries and the retrieval of information from diverse sources (S); The ability to assemble information, analyse and synthesize results and present there in a variety of reporting formats including short written reports, longer dissertation 9.
+The application of the Earth Sciences to resource exploitation (hydrocarbons, minerals, water), civil and environmental engineering (construction, waste disposal) and environmental hazards (earthquakes, volcanic eruptions, floods, landslides) (K) ; and presentation as posters and oral presentations (S); 24.
+Working in a team, setting goals by discussion, and sharing information and ideas develop a collective outcome to a problem (S); 25.
+The use of multiple mediums to communicate science to a wide range of audience 10.
+The social and political role of the Earth Sciences in the exploitation and conservation of geological resources (K); (S).
+Develop a strategy for tackling a scientific problem (S); Collect, document and analyse different types of data using appropriate techniques and methodologies (S); 13.
+Synthesise data and information, and recognise or formulate hypotheses for the interpretation of this information (S) ;